probberechts/hexo-theme-cactus/README.md

 ### CDN

-Allows to load Javascript and CSS resources from a CDN.
+Load Javascript and CSS resources from a CDN.
+Enabled by default, loads all resources from [cdnjs](https://cdnjs.com/).

 ```yml
 cdn: